ps4gentoo/ps4-linux-payloads/README.md

 * if you need UART just add this to the cmdline i have disabled .... just for now on newer Kernel it doesnt work.
 Aeolia/Belize: ``console=uart8250,mmio32,0xd0340000``
 Baikal: ``console=uart8250,mmio32,0xC890E000``

-* Difference between old and new linux loader . no pmap patch in the new one #ifndef DO_NOT_REMAP_RWX  in the Makefile in the kexec.

 ## Credits